 Susan continues to research Oakland Park’s history and is the official historian for Oakland Park.

 Growing up in Fort Lauderdale and Lauderdale-by-the-Sea has left a special place in Maggie’s heart for Fort Lauderdale and its history.
-She graduated from Northeast High School and attended Iowa State University, receiving a B.A. in film, television, and radio, as well as a B.S. in design which included a year and a half of art and architectural history.
+She graduated from Northeast High School and attended Iowa state University, receiving B.A. in film, television ,and radio, as well as a B.S.in design which included a year and a half of art and architectural history.

-She then worked at KWWL in Waterloo, IA, followed by at “Carnaby” Square Production Company where she produced documentaries, player profiles, and was also part of a production team producing University of Iowa basketball and football games.
+She proceeded to work for KWWL in Waterloo, IA, and later for Carnaby Square Production Company.
+She produced documentaries, player profiles, and was also part of a production team producing the University of Iowa basketball and football games.
 A family move gave her the opportunity to use her design degree as an interior designer for many years.

-Today she is somewhat retired and, during summers, she is renovating a house built in 1895.
+Today she is semi-retired during her summers she is renovating a house that was built in 1895.
 She also serves as treasurer of the Sailboat Bend Civic Association, is on the Sailboat Bend Civic Association Historic Preservation Committee, and occasionally is able to volunteer at Vizcaya.
-In her free time she plays tennis “and reads” what 95% of the time is some sort of history book or history document.

 Blaise McGinley has 27 years of experience in architectural practice, most recently as president of the Architecture Division of a well-known architectural group in Fort Lauderdale, Florida, providing a multi-disciplined, results-oriented, wholistic approach to real estate development and construction.
-His experience includes the ability to generate concepts that speak to conflicting needs and the background to efficiently coordinate “all that is professionally required to make those concepts a reality.”
+His experience includes the ability to generate concepts that speak to conflicting needs and the background to efficiently coordinate all that is professionally required to make these concepts a reality.

 • NCARB Certified Architect